 Hailing from Seaham Harbour in County Durham, Richardson joined Huddersfield Town in 1914, served the Royal Navy during World War One, then returned to the Terriers and stayed for a further five years.
 He contributed to Huddersfield’s promotion to Division One and claimed an FA Cup Final winners medal in 1922.

-Richardson ended his career in 1928 after two seasons at Bradford City.
+Richardson ended his career in 1929 after single seasons at Bradford City and Hartlepools United, then a short spell at Lancaster Town.
 By 1939 he was a billiard hall manager in Huddersfield, and after World War Two he returned to football and became assistant trainer for Huddersfield Town.
 He died in April 1969.

 Date/Place of Birth: 4 December 1891, Seaham Harbour